 Menninger and Sin

 One sunny day in September 1972, a plainly dressed man stood on a street corner in downtown Chicago.
-As pedestrians hurried by he would solemnly lift his right arm, point to a passing stranger nearby, and loudly repeat one single word: GUILTY!
+As pedestrians hurried by he solemnly lifted his right arm, pointed to a passing stranger nearby, and loudly repeated one single word: GUILTY!
 Then he stood quietly for a minute.
 Then again, he raised his arm, pointed to another stranger, and again pronounced the one word: GUILTY!
 People stared at him, hesitated, looked away, looked at each other, and then hurried on their ways.
-One man turned to another and said, “How did he know?’
+One person turned to another and said, “How did he know?’

 That’s the opening paragraph of the book Whatever Became of Sin?
 The author is psychiatrist Karl Menninger (1893–1990), one of the founders of the Menninger Clinic.
 Menninger wrote about how sin has been minimized in America since World War II.
 But people still feel guilty, even if they won’t admit it.
 Menninger said that if he could convince his patients in psychiatric hospitals that their sins were forgiven, 75 percent could walk out the next day!
 In Psalm 38, the writer attributes his illness to sin and guilt.
 He calls on the Lord for help in the midst of intense pain.
 He says: “My guilt has overwhelmed me like a burden too heavy to bear.”1